Skip to content

 CRON_RETENTION_DAYS=30

-# Run cleanup every Sunday at 3:00 AM
+# And we'll run the cleanup every Sunday at 3:00 AM

 CRON_RETENTION_EXPRESSION=0 3 * * 0

-Check the server logs for the "Housekeeping" task.
-You should see entries like:
+Wondering if the housekeeper is actually doing its job?
+You don't have to guess—just check your server logs for the "Housekeeping" task.
+You should see entries that look something like this:

 text